-Hutton House E-Newsletter
+Hutton House Newsletter

-As a participant, you can ask to get a copy of the e-newsletter called "In House".
-Employees, volunteers and participants are welcome to write stories for the e-newsletter.
+As a participant, you can ask to get a copy of the newsletter called "In House", which is published three times a year.
+The newsletter is mailed or emailed to community partners, participant families and others.
+Employees, volunteers and participants are welcome to write stories for the newsletter.